See a video and written guide to hand washing with eczema, during the Covid-19 outbreak.

 Diagnosis & Treatment

-Understanding the type of dermatitis (or eczema) a child has is vital to good treatment and the only way to do so is to see an experienced doctor, normally a consultant dermatologist.
+Understanding the type of dermatitis (or eczema) a child has is key to good treatment and the only way to do so is to see an experienced doctor, normally a consultant dermatologist.

 Although microscopic, or laboratory analysis should be available, diagnosis is mainly based on physical examination.
 Assessment of severity, medical and symptomatic history, trigger factors, any secondary infections.